 - A dumpster is shown on the plan for use of apartment residents.
 Dumpster enclosure detail is shown on Sheet C-7.1 of the preliminary plan submission. - In an email dated December 27, 2016, Town Engineer Jon Earle, P.E., questioned if the dumpster was intended to serve the 24 manufactured housing lots. - The applicant intends to provide private curb side pickup for the 24 manufactured housing lots.
-A copy of the agreement needs to be included with the final plan. - Development of these lots should not produce an undue burden on the Town's ability to collect and dispose of solid waste.
+On April 11, 2017 the applicant provided a contact with Albano Recycling and Waste Services, Inc for weekly curbside service for the development. - Development of these lots should not produce an undue burden on the Town's ability to collect and dispose of solid waste.